v2how/v2how.github.io/content/post/2021-02-12-xray-vless-xtls-server-ubuntu-20-04.md

 1. Select the **Default Group** and click the **New** button.
 2. For **Host**, type *your_domain* (i.e., your server's fully qualified domain name).
 3. For **Port**, type `443`.
-4. For **Type**, select `VLESS`.
+4. For **Type**, select **VLESS**.
 5. Under **Outbound Settings**, for **UUID** put your universally unique id (`65183eac-c09f-4fe7-8f0f-95f55281cbb4` in the examples in this tutorial), and for **Flow** select `xtls-rprx-direct`.
 6. Under **Stream Settings**, select the **TLS Settings** tab.
-7. Set **Security Type** to `XTLS`.
+7. Set **Security Type** to **XTLS**.
 8. Set **Server Address (SNI)** to *your_domain*.
 9. Click **OK**.

 ![Qv2ray Connections Settings](/images/qv2ray-connection-settings.png)

-Now select your server.
+Now select your server under the **Default Group**.

 Click the Connect icon for your server.
+Notifications appear in Windows to say you are connected.

 On Windows, by default your Qv2ray proxy server will listen on `127.0.0.1` port `8889`.
 You can optionally check this in **Settings** &gt; **Network & Internet** &gt; **Proxy** &gt; **Manual proxy setup**.

 In your browser, visit https://www.iplocation.net to confirm that your web browsing is now coming from your server location.

 When you have finished browsing, go back to your server in Qv2ray.
-If you have closed the Qv2ray panel, you can open it again by clicking the Qv2ray icon in the system tray at the bottom right of the Windows desktop.
+(If you have closed the Qv2ray panel, you can open it again by clicking the Qv2ray icon in the system tray at the bottom right of the Windows desktop.)

 Select your server and click the Disconnect icon.

 ## Conclusion